-Candy corn is one of the icons of the Halloween season and many cocktails have been created using these fun little candies.
-The Children of the Corn is another one, yet it takes a different route and it all begins with a candy corn-infused vodka.
-It is very fun, unique, and easy.
+Candy corn is an iconic Halloween candy and many cocktails have been created using these fun little treats.
+The Children of the Corn is another one, yet it takes a different route, beginning with a candy corn-infused vodka.

 When it all comes together, the drink is a true delight.
 The sweetened vodka and spiced syrup are balanced by the citrus, and the seltzer adds a refreshing touch.